-12.3.1.2 Receiver Characteristics
+12.4.1.2 Receiver Characteristics

 The FINCH uses the 7414 Hex Inverter with hysteresis gate (or equivalent) as a line receiver.
-The input of each receiver is terminated in 132 ohms via a 220-ohm/330-ohm resistor combination as shown in Figure 12.
+The input of each receiver is terminated in 150 ohms as shown in Figure 13.

 INTERFACE SIGNAL LEVELS AND LOGICAL SENSE AT THE FINCH I/O CONNECTOR ARE DEFINED AS FOLLOWS: